eldad-assaf/store-api-with-nodeJs/README.md

 Thank you for exploring this Node.js backend service.
 I hope you find it insightful and informative, showcasing my technical skills in Node.js development.

----

-In this README, the focus is on the technical aspects of your Node.js backend service, including the project structure, how to run it locally, and how to contribute.
-Customize it with your specific project details and repository link.